confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > - `ibmcloud_api_key` is your IBM Cloud API Key that you created at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).
 > - `cluster_name` is a name of a Kubernetes cluster.
 You must use the same value for this parameter as you used for the corresponding parameter when running the Terraform template in [ibmcloud/terraform/cluster](terraform/cluster) to create the cluster.

-Execute the following commands on your `development machine` to delpoy the nginx demo workload:
+Execute the following commands on your `development machine` to deploy the nginx demo workload:

 ```bash
 $ cd ibmcloud/terraform/run-nginx-demo